-About the Solar Car
+About our first Solar Car

-Our most recent iteration of the design uses three solar panels in parallel.
+Uses three solar panels in parallel.
 We did this because wiring in parallel ensures that if one panel stops functioning, the other two will continue to yield energy.
 However, following an analysis of efficiency, we have opted to use Mission Solar 300 Mono PERC Solar Panels.

 We are currently using two lead acid, AGM batteries.
 The absorbed glass mat prevents the acid from spilling/moving within the battery when there is any movement.
 Each battery is a 12 volt, 40 AH, and they are wired in series, hence totaling with 24 volts, 40 amp-hour, and 960 W.

 Rear view camera instead of a side mirror to reduce wind resistance

 5 point harness with an added seat belt bar to hold the seat belt in an easily accessible location.